DisnakeDev/disnake/docs/ext/commands/api.rst

     An event that is called when a slash command has completed its invocation.

-    This event is called only if the slash command succeeded, i.e. all checks have passed and the user input it correctly.
+    This event is called only if the slash command succeeded, i.e. all checks have passed and command handler ran successfully.

-    :param inter: The invocation interaction.
+    :param inter: The interaction that invoked this slash command.
     :type inter: :class:`.ApplicationCommandInteraction`

 .. function:: disnake.ext.commands.on_user_command_completion(inter)